 Unique Bird Species

-Rich in biodiversity, Waipu Lagoons is home to a variety of unique bird species, including both endangered and native populations.
-This wetland is crucial for the survival of the Australasian bittern, a nationally endangered species.
-You'll find excellent birdwatching opportunities here, with a chance to observe native waterfowl like the grey teal and the pūkeko.
+Renowned for its biodiversity, Waipu Lagoons hosts an array of unique bird species, including endangered and native populations.
+This wetland is essential for the survival of the Australasian bittern, classified as nationally endangered.
+Birdwatching opportunities abound, with chances to spot native waterfowl like the grey teal and pūkeko.
+Observing these species enriches the visitor experience and highlights the ecological importance of the area.

 Native Plant Diversity